How to stop Apple from rejecting your App Store preview videos

 Here’s a summary of what we’ve learned about Apple App Store preview videos.
 We hope it keeps you from getting into trouble.

-In our experience, Apple usually rejects app previews when:
+In our experience, Apple usually rejects app previews for several key reasons:

 1. The app preview includes device images and/or device frames.